xKond3i/put_pnwc_project/README.md

 gather and manage resources, buy and build roads and houses. 🎲 \
 The goal is to claim the victory by developing the greatest village on the map. 👑

+> [!CAUTION]
+> Work on the project has been suspended. \
+> State: incomplete and core features missing.

 ## Screenshots